EmbeddedSystemsProjects/IoT-Alarm-System/README.md

 - For ESP32, use `driver/i2c.h` instead of `Wire.h`
 - Power components with 5V for stability

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

-Special thanks to the authors of the open-source libraries and the community for their valuable contributions.
+Special thanks to [Francesco Bellotti](https://github.com/FranzGH), [Riccardo Berta](https://github.com/riccardoberta), [Luca Lazzaroni](https://github.com/lucalazzaroni), [Matteo Fresta](https://github.com/mattefresta), the rest of the [Elios Lab Team](https://github.com/Elios-Lab) and the authors of the open-source libraries and the community for their valuable contributions.

 ---